inkarkat/vim-UnconditionalPaste/README.md

     let g:UnconditionalPaste_IsSerialComma = 0

+By default, the gsp mapping does not insert a space on a side that already has whitespace.
+You can make other separators (e.g. quotes) be considered as existing space by tweaking the regular expression in :

+    let g:UnconditionalPaste_EmptySeparatorPattern = '\s'

 By default, the gSp mapping does not add an empty line on a side that already just consists of whitespace.
 You can make other lines (e.g. those just having an opening { or closing } brace) be considered empty by tweaking the